Proposed Hospital System Transactions

 Sanford Health and North Memorial Health

 On May 8, 2026, Sanford Health and North Memorial Health announced that they had signed a letter of intent and an affiliation agreement for North Memorial to join Sanford Health.
-This transaction is subject to Minnesota’s Health Care Transaction Law and review of the proposed transaction has begun.
+This transaction is subject to Minnesota’s Health Care Entity Transaction Law (Minn.
+Stat. § 145D), and the Attorney General’s review of the proposed transaction has begun.

-- Sanford Health is an integrated nonprofit health system headquartered in Sioux Falls, SD with 55,000 employees, serving over 2 million patients and nearly 415,000 health plan members across the upper Midwest, including South Dakota, North Dakota, Minnesota, Wyoming, Iowa, Wisconsin and the Upper Peninsula of Michigan.
-Minnesota hospital locations include Bemidji, Canby, Jackson, Luverne, Thief River Falls, and Worthington.
+- Sanford Health is an integrated nonprofit headquartered in Sioux Falls, SD, with approximately 55,000 employees.
+It serves over 2 million patients and nearly 415,000 health plan members across the upper Midwest.
+Minnesota locations include Bemidji, Canby, Jackson, Luverne, Thief River Falls, and Worthington.

-Under the proposal, North Memorial Health would maintain its corporate existence but become a subsidiary of Sanford Health becoming the Twin Cities Region of Sanford with designated representation on the Sanford Board.
+Under the proposal, North Memorial Health would remain a corporate entity but become a subsidiary of Sanford Health.

 Community Input Opportunities